 Use this tool to find information about the CAFOs or MAFOs who have applied for coverage under the GD Permit including public notice dates to submit written comments or request public hearings on operations prior to their registration under the GD Permit.
 MDE will also place a PDF file of the NOI and required plans under the line, "NOI and Required Plan Under Public Participation" in the report from the public information search during the 30-calendar day public participation period.
 Click here to use the search tool.

 Developing or expanding poultry AFOs involves several areas of MDE and local governments.
 To increase your awareness of important regulatory requirements, the AFO Division developed a list of MDE requirements during pre-construction, construction, and post-construction.
 This list can be found by clicking here.
+A chart showing the timeline for MDE permitting is available by clicking here.
+This chart provides contact information, links to each permit's website, estimated times for preparation of the permit application and for MDE processing of the application.

 The Department will register all AFOs that are currently registered under the original renewed GD Permit (14AF) under the modified GD Permit (14AFA).
 The following information will provide guidance to AFOs on the documents that must be submitted to the Department to initiate or continue the registration under the modified GD Permit.